 In the afternoon, guests are treated to a fresh vegetable drink to keep blood sugar stable and energy high.

 - 1 sliver of garlic

 - 1 piece of ginger, the size of 2 quarters

 - 2 carrots

-This sturdy formula is as filling as any meal.
+This dense drink is as filling as a meal.
 At the same time, it is nourishing and easy to digest.
+(Makes one cup.)

 - 1 Tbsp flax seed oil